Last updated on 2026-05-15

 Graduates of the Building Engineering Technology program can pursue a variety of career paths in Canada, including:

-- Construction Manager: Oversees construction projects, managing budgets, timelines, and teams to ensure successful project completion.
+- Construction Project Manager: Oversees construction projects from inception to completion, managing budgets, timelines, and teams.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.